VISTA: Knowledge-Driven Vessel Trajectory Imputation with Repair Provenance: The details of VISTA

 \subsubsection{Overall Procedure of Trajectory Imputation Workflow Manager}

-Algorithm~\ref{alg:impute-workflow} summarizes the dataset-level batch–parallel pipeline that reconstructs all gaps using the SD-KG.
-Lines 1--6 build the imputation job stack $\mathcal{S}_i$: for each vessel, the stream is segmented (\textsc{Partition}), and every gap segment is timestamp–sorted and pushed as a tuple $(\iota,k,\mathbf{S}_\iota^k,0)$ with an initial retry counter.
+Algorithm~\ref{alg:impute-workflow} summarizes the dataset-level batch-parallel pipel\-ine that reconstructs all gaps using the SD-KG.
+Lines 1--6 build the imputation job stack $\mathcal{S}_i$: for each vessel, the stream is segmented (\textsc{Partition}), and every gap segment is timestamp-sorted and pushed as a tuple $(\iota,k,\mathbf{S}_\iota^k,0)$ with an initial retry counter.
 Line 7 initializes the global result set $\mathcal{R}$.
-Lines 8--12 enter the scheduling loop: each iteration pops up to $b$ jobs to form a micro–batch $\mathcal{B}$ and launches parallel workers, each invoking the one–call pipeline \textsc{Traj\_Imputation}$(\mathcal{G}_d,\mathcal{U}_d,( \iota,k,\mathbf{S}_\iota^k,c),K)$, which internally performs behavior selection, method selection, execution, and explanation (Section~\ref{sec:InterpretableImputation}).
-Lines 13--19 implement the \emph{Anomaly Guard}: for every per–segment result $\mathcal{R}^k_\iota$ in $\mathcal{B}$, \textsc{Anomaly\_Detect} filters invalid outcomes (e.g., empty response or non–executable selections).
-Failed jobs are re–queued with an incremented retry counter if $c<\varrho_i$; otherwise they are dropped from the current pass (cf. Section~\ref{sec:impute-manager} on logging).
+Lines 8--12 enter the scheduling loop: each iteration pops up to $b$ jobs to form a micro-batch $\mathcal{B}$ and launches parallel workers, each invoking the one-call pipeline \textsc{Traj\_Imputation}$(\mathcal{G}_d,\mathcal{U}_d,(\iota,k,\mathbf{S}_\iota^k,c),K)$, which internally performs behavior selection, method selection, execution, and explanation (Section~\ref{sec:InterpretableImputation}).
+Lines 13--19 implement the \emph{Anomaly Guard}: for every per-segment result $\mathcal{R}^k_\iota$ in $\mathcal{B}$, \textsc{Anomaly\_Detect} filters invalid outcomes (e.g., empty response or non-executable selections).
+Failed jobs are re-queued with an incremented retry counter if $c<\varrho_i$; otherwise they are dropped from the current pass (cf. Section~\ref{sec:impute-manager} on logging).
 Valid results are aggregated into $\mathcal{R}$.
-Line 20 returns $\mathcal{R}$, which collects, for each imputed gap, the reconstructed trajectory together with graph–grounded rationales and a human–friendly explanation, preserving segment order at the vessel level.
+Line 20 returns $\mathcal{R}$, which collects, for each imputed gap, the reconstructed trajectory together with graph-grounded rationales and a human-friendly explanation, preserving segment order at the vessel level.